 The idea is the naive seller will choose the agent offering the highest property price, thinking they are getting the best deal.
 A few weeks down the track when no interest is expressed in your over priced home, the agent will approach you to reduce your asking price.
 You have lost valuable exposure time and buyer interest in the market with your over priced property.

-What you need to be careful of are the teams that claim they have an advantage over the individual agent.
+What you need to be careful of are the teams that insist they have an advantage over the individual agent.
 They make all sorts of claims along the lines of “2 agents for the price of 1”, “More time to open you home”, “Double the service” etc etc. This is an unimaginative gimmick used in an effort to differentiate themselves from single agents, After all, were these claims of superiority to be the case, market forces would necessitate all agents adopt a team structure in an effort to compete.
 This is simply not the case.
 In fact the opposite is true.
 By far the overwhelming majority of top gun agents in the industry work individually.

 Using these tips I guarantee your experience with the property market machine will be far more rewarding and less stressful.
 I have found these lessons to be invaluable and have been learned over many years of buying and selling property as both a customer, and professional in the real estate industry.